eligunder/Seattle-Weather/README.md

 To prepare the data, all columns besides city, date and precipitation were removed.
 Null valued were interpolated.
 Due to mismatched station data, the averages for each day for Seattle and New York was taken to ensure that each day of each city had one precipitation data point.
 The Date column was converted to DateTime.
 After joining the two data frames, the merged data frame was converted into a tidy format.

+# Data Analysis

+To analyze the data, visualizations were created to compare New York City and Seattle summarily, yearly, and monthly.
+The results were summarized and communicated in a report linked below.

 ## File Locations:

 ### File which performed data preparation named "data_preparation.ipynb"

 ### File which contains exported, clean data file is called "merged_weather_data.csv"

+###File which contains Data Analysis is called "